-Many opponents of nullification point James Madison’s 1835 Notes on Nullification and claim he opposed the idea.
+Many opponents of nullification point James Madison’s 1835 Notes on Nullification and claim he opposed the doctrine in all situations.

 The Madison-penned Virginia Resolutions of 1798, along with his Virginia Report of 1800, serve as foundational documents in understanding the principles of nullification.
 But nullification-deniers use the Notes to argue Madison didn’t mean what he appeared to say in 1798, and in fact, never supported the idea of nullification.